Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ###Place Order Limit

-The maximum matching orders for a single trading pair in one account is **200** (stop orders included).
+The maximum active orders for a single trading pair in one account is **200** (stop orders included).

 ### HTTP Request